the-scouts/por/sphinx_source/chapter-4.rst

 b.
 A Explorer Scout Unit may be suspended by the District Commissioner in consultation with the District Executive Committee and District Explorer Scout Commissioner.

 c.
-Suspension may also be a consequence of the suspension of the District. :sup:`sv`
+Suspension may also be a consequence of the suspension of the District.\ :sv:`#`

    In such a case the County Commissioner may direct that Explorer Scout Units will not be suspended but attached to a neighbouring District or to the County as appropriate.